maxammann/blog/content/posts/2021-06-03-tlspuffin-method-explore/index.md

 Firstly, all messages and fields within messages need to be parsed and interpreted.
 Note, that in some cases we can leave a byte array uninterpreted.
 In this case the fuzzer will not mutate its internal structure, but will handle it is opaque data.
 A case in which this is required is encrypted data.
 Unlike plaintext, this data has no internal structure, before decrypting it.

 To overcome this challenge of writing a parser for each and every message type we utilize [rustls](https://github.com/ctz/rustls) by forking it.
 This TLS library allows us to reuse parsing code.
 Unfortunately, some logical checks are included in the parsing.
 One example is that empty extension lists are rejected.
-The type system of Rust allows us to easily discover these checks which let the parsing fail and remove them.
+The type system of Rust allows us to easily discover checks which return parsing errors and remove them.

 Another issue with this TLS implementation is that it is not complete.
 Even though, it supports TLS 1.2 it does not support renegotiation.
 Furthermore, it does not yet support pre-shared keys in TLS 1.3.
 Therefore, careful review of the supported features is necessary, such that we can be sure that everything that should be parsable according to our protocol specification, is in fact parsable.